Welcome back to the Tukwila Pool!

 How will I get into the pool?
 As you walk on the pool deck there will be signs showing where you will drop your things, signs on the wall guiding you where to walk, and a sign showing where to hope in for a lap swim.
 If you are going into the shallow end you drop your things by a “put items here” sign, then walk on in with maintaining distance with one another.

 Can my siblings or household stay together without the need for social distancing?
-We are requiring everyone including households to social distance at all times in the facility.
+We are no longer requiring households to socially distance at all times in the facility.

 Will I be required to wear a mask?
 Yes, customers will be required to wear a mask unless participating in a water-based activity.
 We also highly request everyone to maintain social distancing of 6FT at all times and Wash hands often with soap and hot water.